AdamBoley/Project-Beergate/README.md

 To do:

+- Landing page with no reviews needs pagination bar pushed down

 - The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
     - Is it acceptable to not include these?
     - Use a conditional - if working in deployment, apply these settings